-A more market-driven approach means an approach which is proposed in the US to benefit operators like Verizon and AT&T, to offer differential tariffs.
+A more market-driven approach means an approach, similar to the US, to benefit operators like Verizon and AT&T, and to offer differential tariffs.

 Traffic Management And Content Delivery Network

-TRAI has however allowed TSPs to practice Traffic management practices (TMPs).
+However, TRAI is allowing TSPs to practice Traffic management practices (TMPs).
 Which means the telecom operators can regulate the traffic at specific times to ensure outage or disruption of services.
 Also, they will have to be transparent in reporting and will have to document the consumer impact of such measures.

-Additionally, TRAI has exempted specialized services and CDNs (Content Delivery Networks) from the Net Neutrality.
-The specialized services can be like a bank buying a pipeline of data traffic for internal operations, or a medical surgery being done from a remote location, such cases can have a prioritized access.
+Additionally, TRAI is exempting specialized services and CDNs (Content Delivery Networks) from the Net Neutrality.
+The specialized services like a bank buying a pipeline of data traffic for internal operations, or a medical surgery from a remote location, such cases can have a prioritized access.

-IOT – The real-time IOT (Internet of Things) services like Autonomous Cars and similar services are also not guided by the principles set by these TRAI guidelines, as these have critical connectivity requirements.
-Though other non-critical IOT applications fall under the purview of the rules and will be monitored for violations.
+IOT – The real-time IOT (Internet of Things) services like Autonomous Cars and similar services are not guided by the principles set by TRAI guidelines, as these have critical connectivity requirements.
+However, other non-critical IOT applications fall under the purview of the rules and TRAI will monitor them for violations.

-Also, the Content Delivery Networks are exempted from the purview which helps in saving bandwidth and speed up the connection to the end consumer.
-There are some arguments arising from this as Bharti and JIO have their own content platforms (wink movies and JIO Cinema) which they can boost using the CDN to offer a better speed for such services.
+Also, the Content Delivery Networks are exempt from the purview.
+The CDNs help in saving bandwidth and speed up the connection to the end consumer.
+Consequently, there are some arguments arising from this.
+Bharti and JIO have their own content platforms (wink movies and JIO Cinema).
+They can boost these using the CDN to offer a better speed for such services.

-These guidelines are sent by TRAI to the DOT (Department of Telecom) which will take a final call on the implementation of these.
+Importantly, TRAI send these guidelines to the DOT (Department of Telecom) that will take a final call on the implementation.

 Net Neutrality is A Burning Issue in The US

-Recently the Net Neutrality debate has caught fire in the US after the FCC (Federal Competition Commission) proposed to scrap the existing laws and form new laws which give more power to the Telecom Service providers like AT&T and Verizon.
-In protest, lakhs of comments and calls have been made to the Congress and the FCC to push back the new guidelines, which are supposed to be announced on 14th December.
+Recently the Net Neutrality debate has caught fire in the US after the FCC (Federal Competition Commission) proposed to scrap the existing laws.
+They want to form new laws that give more power to the Telecom Service providers like AT&T and Verizon.
+In protest, Congress and FCC have received lakhs of comments and calls to push back the new guidelines.
+FCC can announce the new guidelines on 14th December.

-The FCC Chairman Mr. Ajit Pai has said that the existing guidelines are too hard for the telecom companies to pursue new business models and hence need to be changed.
+The FCC Chairman Mr. Ajit Pai has said that the existing guidelines are too hard for the telecom companies to pursue new business models and consequently, need change.

-Mr. Ajit has been under a lot of criticism from the Net Neutrality supporters and lot of websites like the verizonprotests.com are set up to unite people and bring them together to fight against the FCC ruling.
+Mr. Ajit is under a lot of criticism from the Net Neutrality supporters.
+Also, to unite people in the fight against the FCC ruling, a lot of websites like the verizonprotests.com are working round the clock.

 Thoughts on Net Neutrality in India – Internet Should Live Free

-Telecom companies have been notorious for finding new ways to kill the free internet, and these new TRAI guidelines are a big blow to them.
+Notably, Telecom companies have been notorious for finding new ways to kill the free internet.
+And these new TRAI guidelines are a big blow to them.

-While I am not a big fan of TRAI when it comes to policy matters but I am pleased with these recommendations and the stand to keep the internet free in India.
+Nevertheless, I am not a big fan of TRAI when it comes to policy matters.
+However, I am glad about these recommendations and the stand to keep the internet free in India.

-The developed countries like the US or Europe are headed on a path of helping big companies making more big bucks.
-India seems to be offering highest standards of Net Neutrality.
+Moreover, the developed countries like the US or Europe are walking a squalid path to help large companies make big bucks.
+On the other hand, India seems to be offering highest standards of Net Neutrality.

 As per Amba Kak (handles technology policy for Mozilla), the US and Europe use either speed or pricing which is a watered down standard for neutrality.
-EU (European Regulators for Electronic Communications) and the US FCC (Federal Communications Commission) allows the ZERO Rating on a case to case basis, which is prohibited in India.
+The EU (European Regulators for Electronic Communications) and the US FCC (Federal Communications Commission) allows the ZERO Rating on a case by case basis.
+Such discrimination is not possible in India.